 The surrounding Anjou region is brimming with wineries and is wonderful for exploring.
-Stay in the château’s 15 bedrooms and enjoy a weekend in the French countryside fit for a king.
+You and your guests can enjoy slumbering in any of the chateau's 45 bedrooms whilst making the most of a weekend in the French countryside.

-11. Château de Chambiers - Maine-et-Loire
+11. Château de Chambiers

 Situated in Anjou near the Loire Valley, the stunning Château de Chambiers has everything you need for a fairytale wedding weekend.